Summary

 Code Implementations

-Use the following links to check Adapter pattern implementation in specific programming languages.
+Use the following links to check the implementation of adapter patterns in specific programming languages.